 - If you are looking to become a secondary school teacher (middle and high school) can earn an undergraduate degree in your field of choice, and complete the Secondary Teacher Education program through their specific College.

 Watch these videos to learn more about our degrees in Elementary Teacher Education and Early Childhood Education.

 Would you like to help support families, children, people with disabilities?

 If so, the College of Education and Human Development at the University of Delaware may be the perfect place for you.
 Human Services majors learn to develop programs and policies as well as provide direct services supporting the development of children, youth, adults and families over the age span.

-To provide you with a multi-disciplinary background, you can also supplement your degree with a minor in Disabilities Studies or Human Development and Family Studies.
+To provide you with a multi-disciplinary background, you can also supplement your degree with a minor in Disability Studies or Human Development and Family Studies.
 These courses allow you to explore the development and interactions of children, youths and families within diverse communities or learn about the policies, services and systems that support people with disabilities in all aspects of community life.

 Watch this video highlighting our Human Services major.